packing-box/packer-masking-tool/docs/pages/alterations.md

 ### Edit raw size

-The `--edit-raw-size` option edits the raw size value in the header for sections having a 0 raw size value.
-This alteration does not add real data bytes to the sections, it only changes the raw size value in the section header.
+The `--raw-size` option edits the raw size value in the header for sections having a 0 raw size value.
+This alteration does not add real data bytes to the sections, it only changes the raw size value in the section header without increasing the file size.
 This alteration maintains the file's functionality and can be used to confuse detectors that rely on the raw size value equal to 0 to detect packers.

+### Fill sections

+The `--fill-sections` option fills sections with zeros from their raw size to their virtual size.
+The resulting sections will have the same raw and virtual size values.